9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/17/22**

-Took robot homes
-added a curved edge on the top of the intake as a prototype to guide the disc into the launcher.
+Today we will work on the intake and the launcher from home.

 ### **Attendance**
 - [x] Rhett